wix/Detox/docs/Troubleshooting.RunningTests.md

 test folder has not been specified.

-If you are using `detox@12.x.x` and cannot upgrade to the latest, you can pass the path to your e2e tests folder manually:
+If you are using `detox@12.x.x` and cannot upgrade to the latest, you can still pass the path to your e2e tests folder manually:

 ```
 detox test <your-e2e-tests-folder>
 ```

-The problem itself stems from the fact that `mocha` does not search for test files recursively in the current working directory by default, contrary to Jest.
+The problem with `unknown option --configuration` stems from the fact that `mocha` does not search for test files recursively in the current working directory by default, contrary to Jest.

-After you upgrade, you can specify default path to your end-to-end tests folder in `package.json` without getting any deprecation warnings:
+After you upgrade to `12.4.0` or a more recent version, you can specify default path to your end-to-end tests folder in `package.json` without getting any deprecation warnings:

 ```json
 {